yash-jijore/Data-Science-Internship-TRON-Softech/Internship/Mini_Project/README.md

 Predict house prices for new/unseen data

 The project uses Random Forest Regression along with Scikit-learn Pipelines to ensure clean, reusable, and production-ready code.

+✍️ Handwritten Digit Recognition using Neural Network (MNIST)

+This project implements a Neural Network–based image classification system to recognize handwritten digits using the MNIST dataset.
+It demonstrates an end-to-end deep learning workflow including data preprocessing, model training, evaluation, and prediction of handwritten digits.

+📌 Project Overview

+The goal of this project is to:

+Build a Neural Network classifier for handwritten digit recognition

+Load and preprocess the MNIST handwritten digit dataset

+Train the model to correctly classify digits from 0 to 9

+Evaluate model performance using accuracy metrics

+Predict digits from unseen handwritten images